halfhelix/playbook/readme.md

 Our business model is very simple:

-1) Make Good Work
+Step 1) Make Good Work

-2) Wait for Emails
+Step 2) Wait for Emails

 ## 💯 Our Ways